-Taking into account that some French bulldogs have a greater propensity to suffer from allergic reactions due to the poor immune responses and brachycephalic features, you should pay heed not only to the cleaning of their ears but also to the cleanliness of their folds.
+Considering that some French bulldogs have a greater propensity to suffer from allergic reactions due to the poor immune responses and brachycephalic features, you should pay heed not only to the cleaning of their ears but also to the cleanliness of their folds.

 Can You Over Clean your French Bulldogs ears?

 Yes.
-Although it is necessary to clean your Frenchies ears when required, over-cleaning can irritate the ear canal and can cause infections.
+Although it is necessary to clean your Frenchies ears when required, over-cleaning can irritate the ear canal and cause infections.
 A few French Bulldogs with healthy, clean ears may never have to clean their ears.

 Get Your French Bulldog Use To Ear Cleaning.